Ethiopia: Civilian deaths mount from drone strikes in Amhara – DW – 12/03/2024

 Ethiopia: Civilian deaths mount from drone strikes in AmharaDecember 3, 2024

-A grieving mother in a remote village of Ethiopia's troubled Amhara region recounts the loss of her 20-year-old son, who died a month ago.
+A grieving mother in a remote village of Ethiopia's Amhara region recounts the loss of her 20-year-old son a month ago.
 "I am hurt; he went to the market and never came back," she told DW in a phone interview from her home in West Gojam.

 "He died after they were struck from the air," she said as she handed the phone over to her husband.
 DW has chosen not to reveal their identities to protect them from potential reprisal.